 AAFIE in Conversation is our very own podcast show featuring flexi folk yarning, sharing practice wisdoms, showcasing research insights and reflections & more!
 Listen below!

-Episode 1 – Research + Practice = MAGIC Ft.
-Prof. Kitty te Riele & Dale Murray
+Episode 1 – Research + Practice = MAGIC!
+Ft.
+Professor Kitty te Riele & Mr. Dale Murray

 The first comprehensive research on ‘flexis’ across Australia.
 The foremost national flexi provider in the country.
 Put these two together and you get MAGIC!
-In this podcast, Prof. Kitty te Riele & Dale Murray, co-chairs of AAFIE yarn about how it all started, the Doing School Differently Conference & AAFIE.
-What they’ve learnt since then, and where they see it all going….
+In this episode of AAFIE in Conversation Prof. Kitty te Riele & Dale Murray yarn about how it all started, the Doing School Differently Conference & AAFIE.
+What they’ve learnt since then, and where they see it all going…

 Episode 2 – Language: Connection to Culture, Identity & Country : Reclaiming the Truth to healing ft.
 Dr John Davis

 In this episode, Dale Murray is joined by Dr John Davis the CEO of the Stronger Smarter Institute.
 Dale & John yarn about Language, and it’s connection to Culture, Identity and Country.
 John explores how First Nations communities can use language to reclaim the truth to healing.
 We also learn how we can all apply the true names of this place to support decolonoisation and work together towards removing the invasion footprint on this land.

 Episode 3 – Mentoring Matters ft.
 Taryn Marks

 In this episode, AAFIE’s Professor Julian Sefton-Green spends sometime with Taryn Marks General Manager of AIME, a Wotjobaluk woman from Western Victoria to yarn about why Mentoring Matters.We can’t wait to share this episode with you and extend our thanks for Taryn for making time for AAFIE in Conversation.